 The Epilepsy Foundation of America asked their community this question in a 2016 survey about their experience living with epilepsy.
 The most common answer was the unpredictability of seizures.

 As a result of that survey, the Foundation put forward a fund of US$3m to create a solution to the unpredictability of seizures.
 The grant was awarded to Seer, Mayo Clinic, and King’s College London, to collaborate and develop a way to predict the likelihood of a person having a seizure.
-Our collective research efforts have led to the development of the world’s first non-invasive seizure risk forecasting technology in the Seer app.
+Our collective research efforts have led to the development of the world’s first non-invasive seizure cycle tracking technology — only available to research participants at this point in time.

 In 2020, Seer was awarded an additional AU$1m by the Australian Government to support further development of the promising technology.

 Living with uncertainty every day is exhausting.
-For some people, a seizure forecaster means getting back times when they feel less anxious, for other people it helps them feel prepared to face upcoming seizures.
+For some people, a seizure cycle tracker means getting back times when they feel less anxious, for other people it helps them feel prepared to face upcoming seizures.

 A different way to live with seizures

-A seizure risk forecast provides a new option for people to manage their epilepsy, particularly for people whose seizures are unresponsive to anti-seizure medications.
+A seizure cycle tracker provides a new option for people to manage their epilepsy, particularly for people whose seizures are unresponsive to anti-seizure medications.

 Approximately 30% of people with epilepsy are unable to control their seizures through the use of medication.
 The uncertainty of when a seizure will occur can put many people living with epilepsy in danger.
 Even small seizures can result in serious accidents if they happen whilst doing everyday activities like driving or cooking.
 Unfortunately, this means some people with epilepsy have to give up their driver’s licence, modify or avoid hobbies, and experience anxiety in their day-to-day lives.

-Similar to how a weather forecast is helpful for making plans, a seizure forecast can help people with epilepsy plan their activities.
-The ability to know when there is greater risk of a seizure occurring can help people prepare with confidence.
+Similar to how a weather forecast is helpful for making plans, a seizure cycle tracker can help people with epilepsy plan their activities.
+The ability to know when there is greater likelihood of a seizure occurring can help people prepare with confidence.

 Turning decades of research into a solution

 Seizure cycles are common for all people with any type of epilepsy.
-At Seer, our goal is to turn our knowledge of seizure cycles into a reliable method for forecasting seizure risk.
+At Seer, our goal is to turn our knowledge of seizure cycles into a reliable method for forecasting seizure likelihood.

 Since the earliest documented cases of epilepsy, people have reported cyclic rhythms to when and how their seizures occur.
 In ancient times, it was thought that the phases of the moon influenced seizure risk.
 Today, many people continue to report daily, weekly, or monthly events — which through mathematical analysis, reveal a pattern in their seizures.